hychyc1/hychyc1.github.io/_pages/about.md

 I am also interested in performing inter-displinery research involving theoretical analysis.

-I love to meet people with different backgrounds and distinct insights.
-If you are interested in my work, potential collaboration, or just want to talk, feel free to email me at yichenhuang@g.harvard.edu.
+I enjoying talking to people with different backgrounds and distinct insights.
+If you are interested in potential collaboration or just want to talk about anything, feel free to email me at yichenhuang@g.harvard.edu.

 (Are you looking for physicist [Yichen Huang](https://sites.google.com/site/yichenhuanghomepage/)?)